 All pupils in Year 7 will be allocated a language to study (French or Spanish).
 They will study this one language for the rest of their time at school resulting in a GCSE qualification.

 Most lessons in the first two years will be taught in mixed-ability groups.
 However, the three core subjects; English, Maths and Science will be taught in ability groups.
-Maths and English will assign pupils to sets prior to commencement of secondary school, and science will assign pupils to sets within the first term.

 In year 9, we support students and their parents in making choices from a range of GCSE courses to study in years 10 and 11.